apacke09/SnowmanCapstone/README.md

 The second file was derived from a run through the entire process where I truncated the observed data to end at 12/31/2023 and tasked the program with predicting the values for 2024.
 This second file contains the predicted values for 'can I build a snowman' for the year 2024 and can be found in my Google drive at https://drive.google.com/file/d/1mqtNkfshZ2VaAlFS5s29s7JloB_WIbZN/view?usp=sharing.

-In this notebook, I combine the data to get statistics about the performance of my models.
+In this notebook, I combine the data from those files to get statistics about the performance of my models.
 Finally, there is a visualization to see on the map where and when I have true positives, true negatives, false positives, and false negatives.
 2/14/24 is a good date to pick to see a few different things.

 In the west, there are a lot of true positives, but almost randomly mixed with some misses, more false positives in the north switching to more false negatives as you go south.

 Then in the northern midwest, a lot of false positives.
 Looking up weather records, it appears temperatures were often in the right range, but there just wasn't the expected snow depth at that time in the entire region.

-Finally, in the northeast, a cluster of true positives, but my predictions 'missed' where the some of the snow would be, showing a lot of false positives surrounding the true positives, and then a whole cluster of false negatives a little bit to the south.
+Finally, in the northeast, you can see a cluster of true positives, but my predictions 'missed' where the some of the snow would be, showing a lot of false positives surrounding the true positives, and then a whole cluster of false negatives a little bit to the south.